LLnCSoftware/mserve/examples/01quickstart/README.md

-# Example 1
+# 01quickstart

 This example contains a simple client and servant to be run with mserve\_np.q

 ## Demo Instructions

-You will need 2 terminals, for the server and client.
+You will need 2 terminals, for the server and client, both cd into the 01quickstart directory.

 **Step 1 - start the load balancing server:**

 ```
 $ q mserve_np.q 1 servant.q -p 5000
 ```

+The first argument to mserve\_np.q, shown here as "1", is the number of copies of the servant.q code to start.
+In this case just one copy on localhost.

 **Step 2 - start the client:**